DigitalPublishingToolkit/NN11/md/book.md

 surveillance and censorship.
 This end-game scenario pits businesses, governments and citizens against each other among growing opportunities both to convey information and to keep a close watch over the exchange of information.
-The distinction to be made between the United States and China is not their technological means, which are essentially the same, but rather the ends motivating their surveillance practices.
-Vinton Cerf, one of the Internet’s founders, reminded us recently that Internet freedom is facing the same threat as publishing and broadcasting did in their time.[^7] The end of the Internet, as far as the freedom of expression is concerned, may be considered as one of the many motives of nation-states, as a decisive aspect to their approach to censorship and the manipulation information.
+The distinction to be made between the US and China is not their technological means, which are essentially the same, but rather the ends motivating their surveillance practices.
+Vinton Cerf, one of the Internet’s founders, reminded us recently that Internet freedom is facing the same threat as publishing and broadcasting did in their time.[^7] The end of the Internet, as far as the freedom of expression is concerned, may be considered as one of the many motives of nation-states, in order to conform the Internet to their own values.

 We have to face the relatively simple dilemma, either the Internet follows existing national social contracts or it becomes in danger of being even further partitioned in the near future.
 Today only states are able to legislate within their borders against the leaking of military secrets, child-pornography, libel or so-called ‘involuntary porn’.
-This is especially the case with the United States where the government issues direct orders to providers in order to take down sites that do not comply with what they deem to be fundamental standards.
+This is especially the case with the US where the government issues direct orders to providers in order to take down sites that do not comply with what they deem to be fundamental standards.